rafiaahsan/Brain-Tumor-Segmentation-with-U-Net/README.md

 **Key Highlights:**

--Dataset: Medical images with annotated tumor masks (not included in this repo — you may use BraTS or any MRI dataset).
+- Dataset: Medical images with annotated tumor masks (not included in this repo — you may use BraTS or any MRI dataset).

--Model Architecture: Implemented a U-Net — a widely used deep learning model for biomedical image segmentation.
+- Deep Learning Model: A U-Net architecture was implemented for precise segmentation.

--Training Parameters: Configured key hyperparameters (learning rate, batch size, loss function, optimizer).
+- Training Parameters: Configured key hyperparameters (learning rate, batch size, loss function, optimizer).

--Predictions: Generated segmentation masks to highlight tumor regions in 2D slices.
+- Predictions: Generated segmentation masks to highlight tumor regions.

--Evaluation: Visual inspection of predictions alongside ground-truth annotations.

 Feel free to explore this repository to gain insights into the field of medical image analysis, deep learning, and computer vision.
 Whether you’re a researcher, machine learning enthusiast, or someone curious about the applications of AI in healthcare, this project offers practical knowledge and useful resources.